13 Common Pool Care Mistakes and How to Avoid Them

 5. Overuse of Cyanuric Acid

-Cyanuric acid, also known as pool stabilizer, is used to protect chlorine from breaking down due to exposure to sunlight.
+Cyanuric acid, also known as a pool stabilizer, protects chlorine from breaking down due to sunlight exposure.

 However, using too much cyanuric acid can lead to problems, such as reduced effectiveness of sanitizing chemicals and potential algae growth.

-Your pool’s cyanuric acid levels should be kept between 30-50 ppm.
-Be sure to measure cyanuric acid levels when testing your water and adjust accordingly by either diluting the water or adding a stabilizer.
+Your pool’s cyanuric acid levels should be between 30 and 50 ppm.
+When testing your water, measure the levels and adjust accordingly by diluting the water or adding a stabilizer.

 6. Misuse of Water Clarifiers and Algaecides

-While water clarifiers and algaecides can be useful in clearing up cloudiness and treating algae, misuse can exacerbate the issue.
+While water clarifiers and algaecides can help clear up cloudiness and treat algae, misuse can exacerbate the issue.

 Overdosing with clarifiers can cause the water to become too thick and difficult to filter.